hphelion/documentation/devplatform/helion/admin/best-practices/index.html.md

 mounted external filesystem.

 Scheduled (non-interactive) backups using the `kato export` command will need to be run by `root` as some shell operations performed in the export require `sudo` when run interactively.
 For clusters, password authentication will have to be [disabled](https://help.ubuntu.com/community/SSH/OpenSSH/Configuring#disable-password-authentication) between the Core node and all other nodes.
-The command should be run on the node hosting the 'filesystem' role, as some shell commands need to be run locally for that service.
+The command should be run on the node hosting the *filesystem* role, as some shell commands need to be run locally for that service.

 ### Importing the server data[](#importing-the-server-data "Permalink to this headline")